Concrete18/easierexcel/Doc_Maker/docs.md

 `na_vals` sets what should be considered N/A values that are ignored.

 #### indirect_cell Function
-Returns a string for setting an indirect cell location to a number `left` or `right`.
+Returns a string for setting an indirect cell location to a cell.

-`manual_set` can be used to set the indirect cell offset manually.
+If you want the cell to be relative to column names then set `cur_col` to the column name the formula is going into and `ref_col` to the column name you are wanting to reference.

+If you know it is simply references a cell that is 3 to the right or left then just give `left` or `right` that value.
 Only one direction can be greater than 0.

-#### easy_indirect_cell Function
-Allows setting up an indirect cell formula.

-Set `cur_col`to the column name of the column the formula is going into.

-Set `ref_col` to the column name of the column you are wanting to reference.
+You can also use `manual_set` to set the indirect cell offset manually using a positive or negative number.

 #### get_column_index Function
 Creates the column index.